lukeprofits/Monero_Subscriptions_Wallet/README.md

 * Make sure you have [Python 3.8](https://www.python.org/downloads/) or newer installed
 * Download the files in this repo and put them in a folder
 * Download the [Monero CLI Wallet](https://www.getmonero.org/downloads/#cli), extract all the files from the .zip you downloaded and put them in the same folder
-* On Windows, double click the "Windows_Launcher" file, or open your console and enter the command: `python Monero_Subscriptions_Wallet.py`
+* On Windows, double click the "Windows_Launcher" file
-* On Mac or Linux, run the "Mac&Linux_Launcher" file, or open your console and enter the command: `python Monero_Subscriptions_Wallet.py`
+* On Mac or Linux, run the "Mac&Linux_Launcher" file
+* Or if you are comfortable with the terminal, open your console and enter the command: `python Monero_Subscriptions_Wallet.py`

 # Donate
 If you use this, send me some XMR.
 It took weeks to develop, and I did not recieve any [CCS funding](https://ccs.getmonero.org/) for this project.